 They were both fine.
 The doctor stitched up Mom, and she was fine, too.
 We were all fine.

 She’s made of steel

 The journey took as much fortitude as we could muster.
-I learned that I give up easier than Mal.
+I didn’t know it then, but learned that I give up easier than Mal.
 I was eager and willing and hopeful, but admit there was a time when I was ready to be done.
-I come from the school of efficiency that tells you to quit if what you’re doing doesn’t work.
+I come from the school of business efficiency that tells you to quit if what you’re doing doesn’t work.
 Babies just didn’t appear in our cards.
-We were trying everything that specialists recommended, and it still wasn’t working.
+We were trying everything that specialists recommended, and it wasn’t working.

 I’ve thought a lot about this as we’ve raised the girls and think about how I hope they have their mother’s resolve.
-Dad, known as West Coast Denn, has positive traits, too, and mom relies on him for patience and illogical optimism.
-But West Coast Den knows he’s no match for mom when steep odds require resolve and tenacity.
+Dad, known at work as West Coast Denn, has positive traits, too, and Mom relies on him for patience and illogical optimism.
+But West Coast Den knows he’s no match for Mom when steep odds require resolve and tenacity.